- Understanding a sample application.

 need to complete any additional pipeline configuration steps for this tutorial.

-- In the left navigation of Bitbucket, click Settings.
+- In Bitbucket's left navigation menu, click Settings.

-- Then, under the PIPELINES heading, click Environment variables.
+- In the Settings page's navigation menu, under the PIPELINES heading, click Environment variables.

-Input CLOUDSDK_CORE_PROJECT in the Type variable field.
-Input your Cloud Platform Console project ID in the Type value field.
+CLOUDSDK_CORE_PROJECTin the Type variable field.
+Input your Cloud Platform project ID in the Type value field.
 Click the Add button.

-Input GOOGLE_API_KEY in the Type variable field.
-Input the value from Creating an API key in the Type value field.
+GOOGLE_API_KEYin the Type variable field.
+Input the value of the API key you created earlier in the Type value field.
 Click the Add button.

 Testing the pipeline